apostrophecms/docs/docs/reference/modules/asset.md

 ### `devSourceMap`

 ::: warning Deprecated
 This option only applies when using webpack as your bundler.
-For projects using Vite, use the `productionSourceMaps` option instead.
 Source maps in development are automatically handled by Vite and cannot be configured.
+However, when using Vite you can elect to use the `productionSourceMaps` option to turn on the creation of production sourcemaps.
 :::

 For those who are familiar with webpack's `devtool` setting.
 This option can be used to override that setting when in a development environment.
 The default is to use `eval-source-map`, unless `@apostrophecms/security-headers` is active, in which case `false` is used to avoid a Content Security Policy error.